lmparppei/elin/README.md

 # ELIN
 ### Atonal 3D synth experiment

-This sort of a synth creates atonal, horrifying soundscapes.
+This three-dimensional synth creates atonal, horrifying soundscapes.
 Every vertex is an oscillator.
-Uses Three.js (r.79) library and Web Audio API.

 Code is sort of a mess as this was done quickly for my own purposes.
 Feel free to fork and develop the idea further if you will!
+Uses Three.js (r.79) library and Web Audio API.

 Live version:
 http://kapitan.fi/elin/